Semantic Segmentation of Anomalous Diffusion Using Deep Convolutional Networks: Introduction

-In this work, motivated by the successful applications of CNNs in semantic segmentation, we investigate the potential of employing deep convolutional networks for the semantic segmentation of anomalous diffusion.
-By incorporating a 1D-CNN encoder derived from our previous work (WADNet) \cite{Li} into the U-Net framework, we design a deep learning model, named U-AnDi, which can accurately identify transient changes of diffusion states from raw trajectory data.
-The effectiveness of U-AnDi is examined through two distinct subtasks, each focusing on the segmentation of trajectories with varying diffusion exponents and dynamics models, respectively.
-By leveraging the powerful feature extraction capabilities of WADNet encoder for time-series data and the well-established U-Net architecture, our model achieves an excellent performance on simulated trajectories for both tasks without any prior knowledge of anomalous diffusion.
-The validation results demonstrate a mean absolute error (MAE) of the order of 0.01 for the prediction of diffusion exponents, and an mDice coefficient approaching 1 for the segmentation of different dynamics models, outperforming alternative approaches such as recurrent neural networks (RNNs) \cite{Hochreiter,Kyunghyun} and Transformers (TFMs) \cite{Ashish}.
-Moreover, the generalization ability of U-AnDi for real-world data is evaluated through experimental observations of the diffusion of transmembrane proteins on cell membrane surfaces \cite{Granik}.
+In this work, motivated by the successful applications of CNNs in semantic segmentation, we explore the potential of employing deep convolutional networks for the semantic segmentation of anomalous diffusion. {We introduce a novel deep learning model, U-AnDi, which synergizes the dilated causal convolution (DCC), gated activation unit (GAU), and U-Net architecture.
+The model's capabilities are validated across two pivotal subtasks of trajectory segmentation, based on variable diffusion exponents and different dynamic models, respectively.
+Moreover, the adaptability of U-AnDi is demonstrated by thoroughly analyzing both single-model trajectories and multi-state biological trajectories, as well as diffusion exhibiting extended long-time correlations.
+The results manifest that U-AnDi excels in all these segmentation tasks, outperforming other comparative models.
+The superior performance of U-AnDi underscores its effectiveness and the interpretability of its core components: DCC, GAU, and U-Net, in reflecting the model's alignment with the nature of anomalous diffusion.} Furthermore, the generalization ability of U-AnDi for real-world data is evaluated through experimental observations of the diffusion of transmembrane proteins on cell membrane surfaces \cite{Granik}.
 The segmentation results exhibit a high degree of consistency with experimental observations, highlighting the applicability of our approach to characterizing anomalous diffusion in real complex systems.

-This paper is organized as follows.
-Sec.
-II summarizes the details of two subtasks regarding the semantic segmentation of anomalous diffusion, and provides the methods for generating simulated trajectories.
-The architecture of U-AnDi model and its corresponding training scheme are described in Sec.
-III.
-The performance of U-AnDi on two subtasks is presented in Sec.
-IV.
-In Sec.
-V, we showcase the implementation of our method on experimental trajectories of transmembrane protein on membrane surfaces.
-Finally, we engage in a discussion and draw our conclusions in Sec.
-VI.
+The rest of this paper is organized as follows.
+Sec. \ref{task} describes the segmentation tasks for anomalous diffusion, methods for generating simulated trajectories, and main evaluation metrics used in this work.
+Sec. \ref{model} presents the architecture and core components of U-AnDi and its design principles.
+Sec. \ref{analysis} provides an analysis of U-AnDi's efficacy on simulated trajectories and compares its performance with that of other models.
+The interpretability of U-AnDi's core components is consolidated in Sec. \ref{inter}.
+In Sec. \ref{realworld}, we showcase the implementation of our method on experimental trajectories of transmembrane protein on membrane surfaces.
+Finally, we engage in a discussion and draw our conclusions in Sec. \ref{conclusion}.